RailsEventStore/rails_event_store/README.md

 <img src="http://arkency.com/images/arkency.png" alt="Arkency" width="20%" align="left" />

-React Koans is funded and maintained by Arkency.
+Rails Event Store is funded and maintained by Arkency.
 Check out our other [open-source projects](https://github.com/arkency).

 You can also [hire us](http://arkency.com) or [read our blog](http://blog.arkency.com).